Assisting With Sensory Deficits

 Classification

-• Visual impairment: Depth-perception problems, cataracts, glaucoma, or macular degeneration.
+• Visual impairment: Depth-perception problems, cataracts, glaucoma, or macular degeneration that alter navigation safety.

 • Hearing impairment: Age-related presbycusis and hearing-aid dependent communication needs.